English English Español Español العربية العربية

 Contractor Information

-LARA, the State of Michigan Department of Licensing and Regulatory Affairs, has provided access to a database of state licensed Vendors that providers can use when looking for tradespeople.
+MiLEAP, Michigan Department of Lifelong Education, Advancement, and Potential, has provided access to a database of state licensed Vendors that providers can use when looking for tradespeople.
 The database is available at this link.

-Click here for a list of registered contractors.
+Click here for a list of contractors registered with this grant.

 Please note, contractors are not guaranteed to be available or willing to take on projects and CFMF FIF cannot make any recommendations or warranties of a Vendor’s work.